iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Total 22.5h

 Compared to the AIF exam (11 hours), this took about twice as much study time.
-This is because while AIF was specialized in AI/ML, CLF required comprehensive learning about AWS in general.
+This is because AIF was AI/ML specialized, whereas CLF required comprehensive learning about AWS in general.

-My biggest mistake was postponing the exam despite reaching 83% by the end of September because I thought "I want to take the exam with a bit more confidence."
+My biggest mistake was postponing the exam when I had already reached 83% at the end of September, thinking "I want to take the exam with a bit more confidence."

-When I resumed after 3 months, my score had decreased to 75%, a drop of 8 percentage points.
-As a result, I had to cram again for two weeks, leaving me with less mental and time flexibility.
+When I resumed after 3 months, my score had decreased to 75%, dropping 8 percentage points.
+As a result, I had to cram again for two weeks, which left me with less mental and time margin.

-The Strategy of Identifying and Eliminating Weaknesses Worked
+The Strategy of Identifying and Addressing Weaknesses Worked

-During this study, I thoroughly analyzed the questions I got wrong and identified weak areas.
+In this study approach, I thoroughly analyzed the questions I got wrong and identified weak areas.
 This made it clear "what I needed to memorize."

-Specifically, after taking mock exams on Udemy and ping-t, I input the questions I got wrong into AI and had it create summaries of my weak areas.
-By having it focus on explaining my weak areas and skipping areas I was good at, I could study efficiently.
+Specifically, after taking Udemy and Ping-t practice tests, I input the questions I got wrong into an AI and had it create summaries of my weak areas.
+By having it focus explanations on weak areas rather than strong ones, I was able to study efficiently.

 Through this exam, I gained a systematic understanding of the overall AWS cloud.
-While the AIF exam was specialized in AI/ML services, CLF allowed me to comprehensively learn about the foundational knowledge of AWS, including computing, storage, networking, security, and billing.
+While the AIF exam focused on AI/ML services, CLF allowed me to comprehensively learn about computing, storage, networking, security, billing, and other foundational knowledge of AWS.

-In particular, concepts such as the shared responsibility model, Well-Architected Framework, and cost optimization are essential knowledge for utilizing AWS in the future, and I'm glad I learned them.
+In particular, concepts like the shared responsibility model, Well-Architected Framework, and cost optimization are essential knowledge for utilizing AWS in the future, and I'm glad I learned them.

 Next Steps

-With this exam, I have obtained 2 AWS certifications (AIF, CLF).
-Next, I'll take a bit of rest, then consider challenging more specialized Associate-level certifications like "AWS Certified Solutions Architect - Associate" or "AWS Certified Developer - Associate" that could be useful in practical work.
+With this exam, I've obtained 2 AWS certifications (AIF, CLF).
+Next, I'd like to take a break and then challenge more specialized Associate-level certifications that would be useful in practical work... such as "AWS Certified Solutions Architect - Associate" or "AWS Certified Developer - Associate."

 Appendix: Important AWS Services for CLF-C02

-The following table lists the main AWS services that appear on the CLF-C02 exam, extracted from the exam guidelines.
+The following table lists the main AWS services covered in the CLF-C02 exam, extracted from the exam guidelines.

 Category Service Name Description

-Analytics Amazon Athena Interactive queries for data in S3
+Analytics Amazon Athena Interactive queries on S3 data

 Analytics Amazon Kinesis Streaming data processing

-Analytics Amazon OpenSearch Service Search and log analysis service
+Analytics Amazon OpenSearch Service Search and log analytics service

 Analytics Amazon QuickSight BI/visualization service